 Most "AI social media" tools are a scheduler with a "generate caption" button bolted on.
 That's not what this list is about.
 I looked at tools where AI or API-first design is the core product, not a sidebar.

-That means agent-driven workflows (Zernio), content remixing pipelines (Blotato), video-to-clip automation (Bolta.ai), and developer APIs that let you ship social features without integrating six vendors (Bundle.social, Ayrshare, Unipile).
+That means agent-driven workflows (Zernio), content remixing pipelines (Blotato), video-to-clip automation (Bolta.ai), and developer APIs that let you ship social features without integrating six vendors (bundle.social, Ayrshare, Unipile).
 I kept a handful of credible traditional schedulers (Buffer, Publer, Postiz) for comparison, because not everyone needs an agent.

 Sometimes you just need a scheduler that does not crash.
 If you want the broader picture of how AI agents are reshaping marketing tools, my AI marketing stack guide (https://thatmarketingbuddy.com/guide/ai-marketing-stack) is the place to start.